 What started as a little bit of difficulty sleeping had blown up into insomnia and a full blown state of crisis where I felt trapped, afraid, despairing, and I was now taking the drugs I had feared the most.

 There was one giant pink elephant in my story, and it was something I had been unwilling to face, and no one else knew about it.

-When it comes to sleeplessness there is almost always a giant pink elephant.
+When it comes to insomnia there is almost always a giant pink elephant.